The Rexi Method

-Because they’re distracted, and because presenters cram too much complex content and too many slides into too short a presentation window.
-So they have a hard time staying focused and remembering information—especially when your presentation is done online rather than in person.
+Because they’re distracted, and because communicators cram too much (complex) content and too many slides into too short a presentation window.
+So audiences have a hard time staying focused and remembering information—especially when your presentation is done online rather than in person.

 Most presentation training programs aren’t that effective because they are based on anecdotal information, personal experiences or observations—not on scientific information about how the brain works.

 That’s where Rexi Media is different.

 We’ve perfected techniques for developing presentations based on brain science.
 We use Attention Triggers, Memory Magnets, and Decision Drivers to get your audience to pay attention, remember, and act on your message.

 Our hands-on in-person and online workshops, called the Rexi Method, will teach you how to apply these techniques to transform your presentations and reach your desired outcome.